hbwddl/hbwddl.github.io/_pages/about.md

   - /about.html
 ---

 I'm a fourth-year PhD student in the [Department of Biostatistics and Bioinformatics](https://www.sph.emory.edu/departments/bios/index.html) at Emory University.
 My faculty advisor is Max Lau.
-I am interested in statistical modeling, infectious disease, statistical consulting, and other collaborative projects.
+I am interested in statistical modeling, infectious disease, computing, statistical consulting, and other collaborative projects.